Serving His Community as Fire Chief

 Seeking Justice under Federal Law

-In March 2012, Chief Hittle filed a complaint of religious discrimination with the Equal Opportunity Employment Commission (EEOC), who gave him the right to sue the City.
+In March 2012, Chief Hittle filed a complaint of religious discrimination with the Equal Employment Opportunity Commission (EEOC), who gave him the right to sue the City.
 With the help of Alan Reinach and the Church State Council, Hittle sued in federal court in California, arguing that he experienced unlawful religious discrimination under Title VII of the Civil Rights Act because he was fired for attending a religious seminar and allowing religious coworkers to join him.

 Hittle presented ample evidence of religious discrimination, including direct evidence that the city’s main reasons for firing Hittle related to his attendance at a “religious event.”
 The top “charges” from the City’s investigation all related to his faith and religious activities.
 Unfortunately, the district court disagreed and ruled for the city in March 2022 without allowing Hittle’s case to go to a jury.